don-patterson/recipes/public/list/Chicken Stew (Slow Cooker).md

 - 1/2 cup shredded parmesan cheese

 ## Directions
-1. Layer the slow cooker with: potatoes, carrots, celery, onion, chicken
+1. Layer the slow cooker with: potatoes, carrots, celery, onion, garlic, and chicken
 2. Sprinkle thyme and parsley over top, and pour in the chicken broth
 3. Cook on low for 8 hours (or high for 4 hours)
 4. Afterward, combine the cream, corn starch, and parmesan, and stir into the slow cooker